Skip to main content

 Thanks to Joni Lohr for wonderful Fiddle Hell photography!

-On behalf of Fiddle Hell and my family, we hope you are doing ok, staying healthy, and coping with the challenges of everyday life.
-We've had a great time jamming, learning, and having fun with you in the last few years, both in-person and online.
-It's been a time for friendship and reconnection, and for awesome learning and listening.
-We'll see you in November!
+On behalf of Fiddle Hell and my family, we hope you are doing ok, staying healthy, and playing music.
+We had a great time jamming, learning, and having fun with you in 2025, both online and in-person.

 Warmly,